70MHz Band: 70.000 – 70.500MHz

 The ‘Usage’ column indicates the main usage of a sub-band or segment.
 It contains meeting/calling frequencies agreed upon for the convenience of the VHF operators practising specific modes of communication.
 These frequencies are not part of the adopted 70MHz IARU Region-1 Band Plan and although in the normal amateur spirit other operators should take notice of these agreements, no right on reserved frequencies can be derived from a mention in the usage column.

-This area of the band is allocated to beacon stations with a maximum transmission bandwidth of 500Hz.
-In the UK it is permissible to operate unattended beacons and the frequency 70.030MHz is recommended for this purpose.
+This area of the band is allocated to beacon stations with a maximum transmission bandwidth of 1kHz.
+This section also accommodates WSPR.
 The primary purpose of beacons is the checking of propagation conditions both for every day amateur use and for special propagation research projects.

 Narrowband modes with a maximum bandwidth of 2.7 kHz in common with all VHF, UHF. and microwave band plans are always found at the bottom of individual allocations.
 This is where you will find Morse (CW), telephony (SSB) and machine generated mode (MGM) activity such as PSK31 and JT6M Most CW and SSB activity will be conducted around 70.200MHz but you must be aware of the specific band allocations of other European countries as these often differ from the UK allocation.